High Achievers’ Internship program at A2I2

 Duties and responsibilities of an intern

-- A brief presentation (of 10 minutes) on the work in week 5 of the internship.
+- A brief presentation (10 minutes) on the work in week 5 of the internship.
 It will be internal and will be presented to the mentors and other interns.

-- A detailed presentation (of 15 minutes) on the work in week 10 of the internship.
+- A detailed slideshow presentation (15 minutes) on the work in week 10 of the internship.
 It will be external and will be presented to the staff and students at A2I2.

 - A final report will be submitted by the interns at the end of the internship detailing the work carried out for 10 weeks.